PeterShinners/comp/design/trail.md

 # Trail System

-*Structured navigation paths through Comp data*
+*Structured navigation paths through Comp data and filesystems*

 ## Overview

-Trails provide a way to represent navigation paths through data as regular structures.
-The `/path/` syntax is syntactic sugar that creates structures containing arrays of field names and navigation operators.
-These structures can be stored, passed, and manipulated like any other data, then applied to navigate or modify data using trail-aware operations.
+Trails provide a way to represent navigation paths through hierarchical data as regular structures.
+The `/path/` syntax is syntactic sugar that creates structures representing navigation through various dimensional spaces.
+These paths can navigate filesystems, data structures, archives, and any hierarchical system through explicit axis-shift notation.

-There is no special "trail" type in Comp - trails are simply structures with a conventional shape that trail operations know how to interpret.
+Trails are not special types in Comp - they're structures with conventional shapes that trail operations interpret.
 This design keeps the language core simple while enabling powerful navigation patterns through library functions.
+The axis-shift notation (using `:`) allows trails to explicitly mark transitions between different navigational contexts.
 For information about the underlying structure operations that trails build upon, see [Structures, Spreads, and Lazy Evaluation](structure.md).

 The trail system embodies several key principles: